-Do not be fooled by its cat-like body and deceiving name, the civet cat whose proper name is civet is not a cat at all.
+Do not be fooled by its cat-like body and deceiving name.
+The civet cat, whose proper name is civet, is not a cat.
 It is more closely related to the mongoose family than the feline family.
 The civet gets a lot of attention because of its unique appearance and traits.
 It has a weasel-like face and a cat-like body with a raccoon tail.
 Some of its more unique characteristics have caused the civet to become endangered and at risk for extinction.
 All this attention isn't necessarily a good thing.

-Many people across East Asia and Africa, where the civet lives, hunt these mammals for both their fruit-smelling meat and their fur.
-Although the hunting did contribute to the civets dwindling number, a SARS epidemic that killed thousands of people, caused the numbers to decrease even more.
+Many people across East Asia and Africa, where the civet lives, hunt these mammals for their fruit-smelling meat and fur.
+Although the hunting did contribute to the civets dwindling number, a SARS epidemic that killed thousands of people caused the numbers to decrease even more.
 As the SARS epidemic spread, people wanted to know what was causing the outbreak.
-Once discovered, these creatures were carrying the disease; they ultimately were blamed for the outbreak.
+Once discovered, these creatures carried the disease; they ultimately were blamed for the outbreak.
 In China, any civet in captivity was immediately killed to stop any possible spread of the disease.
-It was after this event when the civet became part of the endangered species list.
+After this event, the civet became part of the endangered species list.

 The Scent Glands Are Used in Perfume

-It is this musk that they extract in laboratories where is later used in perfumes.
-They found that this excretion causes the perfume's scent to last much longer.
+This musk that they extract in laboratories where is later used in perfumes.
+They found that this excretion causes the perfume's scent to last longer.

 Channel No. 5 used civet in their perfume until 1998.
-They decided to switch to a human-made form, for the protection of these animals after that time.
-Many other companies still use the musk directly from the civet despite the alternatives out there.
+They decided to switch to a human-made form to protect these animals after that time.
+Many other companies still use the musk directly from the civet despite the alternatives.
 Many feel awareness needs to be raised to avoid harm done to these animals so that more and more perfume distributors will begin to use the synthetic form.
 Until all companies switch to the human-made form, this procedure will continue.

 Kopi Luwak Beans

-If it were only the civets' dung people were after, these creatures would not be endangered today.
-In part, these animals are endangered because there are still poachers who hunt them for their meat and their fur.
+If only the civets' dung people were after, these creatures would not be endangered today.
+These animals are endangered because there are still poachers who hunt them for their meat and fur.
 Others capture and use them for their territorial secretions.
-Yet, their biggest threat is the destruction of tropical rain forests where they live.
-Unlike the forests in the US, where we can plant new trees to replenish our forests, once the rain forest is destroyed, it is lost forever.
-We need to take steps to protect their habitat, by supporting companies that are trying to stop the spreading of civilization into the rainforest, such as Conservation International.
+Yet, their biggest threat is the destruction of tropical rainforests where they live.
+Unlike the forests in the US, where we can plant new trees to replenish our forests, once the rainforest is destroyed, it is lost forever.
+We need to take steps to protect their habitat by supporting companies trying to stop the spreading of civilization into the rainforest, such as Conservation International.

 © 2010 Angela Michelle Schultz